gleal42/42_Minishell/README.md

 };
 ```

-3. Check if our terminal has all the capabilities we need in our program using tgetent for the following capabilities
+3. Check if our terminal has all the capabilities we need in our program using tgetent for the following:

+   1.
-   1.  keys_on (recnognize arrows)
+   2. keys_on (recnognize arrows)
-   2.  keys_off
+   3. keys_off

 4. Make arrow keys print their ANSII code using tputs (so that we can create specific functions to react to these).